galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_cell-cycle/tutorial.md

 ---
 layout: tutorial_hands_on

-title: Removing the effects of cell cycle genes
+title: Removing the effects of the cell cycle
 zenodo_link: https://zenodo.org/record/7311628/
 questions:
 - How can I reduce the effects of the cell cycle on my scRNA-seq data?
 objectives:
+- Identify the cell cycle genes
-- Identify and regress out the effects of cell cycle genes
+- Use the cell cycle genes to regress out the effects of the cell cycle
 - Create PCA plots to understand the impact of the regression
 - requirements:
 -